Aamer98/MeDT/README.md

 ## Data

 The data used to run experiments is extracted from the [MIMIC-III dataset](https://physionet.org/content/mimiciii/1.4/), based on the septic patient cohort defined by Komorowski et al (2018).
 We utilize the data extracted and preprocessed codes as defined in the repository by [Killian et al.](https://github.com/MLforHealth/rl_representations).
 Follow the steps in that repository to generate the files 'train_set_tuples', 'val_set_tuples' and 'test_set_tuples' and place these files into the `data` folder.
+The train, validation and test splits are the same as that used by [Killian et al.](https://github.com/MLforHealth/rl_representations).

 ### Data preparation